-- Give the data graph a name (such as “PIC-IoT Temperature Reading”), then in its Device Parameters field click Select to enter the progression of selecting the following parameters for the data graph’s device information:
+- Give the data graph a name (such as “PIC-IoT Temperature Reading”), then in its Data Source field click Select and choose the following configuration options for the widget:

 - Cloud Storage: Select the cloud storage that is storing the temperature data.

 - X-axis Value: Select the timestamp to go along the graph’s x-axis.